 Here, in summary, is the view that I will defend.

-Aesthetic pleasure is a psychological reward state that facilitates mental engagement with many kinds of object, including natural objects.
-(Section II.)
+Aesthetic pleasure is functionally defined as a psychological reward state that facilitates mental engagement with many kinds of object, including natural objects (Section II).
+(To say that it is functionally defined in this way, is to allow that phenomenally diverse conscious reward states can play the role—pleasure is not a specific feeling or sensation, on this conception.)

 (a) Qua reward state, aesthetic pleasure is a focus for learning: we learn to engage aesthetically with things in ways that maximize the pleasure of engaging with them.